<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Executive champions can help you communicate the problems you're trying to solve and explain the rationale for change.
 They can also share how the change will impact your organization, stakeholders, and team members.

-Securing leadership-level support and educating people early will help you allay confusion and concerns, and engage team members before training starts.
+Securing leadership-level support and educating people early will help you allay confusion and concerns and engage team members before training starts.

 3. Prepare your team